mattrussi/gitlab-com-runbooks/docs/customersdot/overview.md

 #### Unschedule maintenance

-When Zuora is down (reported to `#s_fulfillment_status`) and CustomersDot is in auto-maintenance mode for longer than 5 minutes, we can create an S3 incident with the CMOC updating the status page based on updates from <https://trust.zuora.com/>.
++When Zuora is down (reported to `#s_fulfillment_status`) and CustomersDot is in auto-maintenance mode for longer than 5 minutes, we should create an S3 incident with the CMOC updating the status page based on updates from <https://trust.zuora.com/>.